Tutorial: Web Testing (RVL)¶

 The RA dialog has a grid.
 As you interact with the sample Library Information System program, the grid will automatically populate with your actions.

 Let's begin creating the test.
-On the library information system login page, click on the Log In link in the top-right of the screen.
+On the Library Information System login page, click the Log In link in the top-right corner of the screen.

 In the Username text box, type librarian

-Click on the Password text box next.
+Next, click the Password text box.
 You'll notice that the RA dialog has changed.
-Your actions, clicking Log-In and entering a username, are listed in the grid:
+Your actions (clicking Log-In and entering a username) are listed in the grid:

-Three more rows should appear in the RA dialog: two rows to represent click on the password field and the password entry, and one to represent the button click:
+Three more rows should appear in the RA dialog: two rows to represent clicking the password field and entering the password, and one to represent the button click:

 You should now be on the main menu of the Library Information System

-with the user's name listed in the top-right:
+with the user's name listed in the top-right corner:

-Hover the mouse over the "Welcome librarian" username label on the top-right and press Ctrl+1 to bring up the Verify dialog box:
+Hover the mouse over the "Welcome librarian" username label in the top-right corner and press Ctrl+1 to bring up the Verify dialog box:

 This box lets you add a checkpoint to verify the properties of an object on the screen.